 As has been reported by the Minister of Finance, a seven-member GoM (Group of Ministers) will be shaped for bringing harmony to the different opinions on the Real Estate affairs.
 Thus, the demands of the builders and home buyers will be addressed by this team in the next meeting of the Council rather than by the 2019 Budget.

 Looking for flats in South Kolkata or have one for sale?
-Contact us at transventor.com for the hassle-free selling or buying of property.
+Contact us at transventor.in for the hassle-free selling or buying of property.
 We provide you with precise solutions both on and offline through property information, price comparison, site visit, legal and financial support.
 Portfolio Management is a part of our services, to help you manage your realty investments in just the right way.